odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 * really value standard interfaces like PSR-7 and PSR-15
 * want to build long-lasting software
 * want to prevent vendor lock-in
-* have special requirements and want exchange components
+* have special requirements and may want to change packages
 * want to follow industry standards and best practices (like dependency injection)
 * want to build a "SOLID" software
 * stay up to date with web development and security related topics